filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data.md

     ![](/images/store-and-retrieve/filrep-search-min-file-size.png)

 1. Check that the minimum file size is lower than 5 GiB, and that they charge 0 FIL for verified deals.
-1. If the minimum file size shown for any of your storage providers is larger than 5 GiB, or they charge more thann 0 FIL for verified deals, go back to [the previous section](#filecoin-plus-miner-registry) and select a new storage provider.
+1. If the minimum file size shown for any of your storage providers is larger than 5 GiB, or they charge more thann 0 FIL for verified deals, go back to [the previous section](#filecoin-plus-provider-registry) and select a new storage provider.

-Now that you've found your miners, you can move onto creating a storage deal!
+Now that you've found your storage providers, you can move onto creating a storage deal!

 ## Create a deal